 What are some alternatives to HELOCs?

-If you’re looking to finance a big-but-not-that-big project, a personal loan might be a better fit.
+If you’re looking to finance a big-but-not-that-big project, a construction loan in the form of a personal loan might be a better fit.
 With fewer up-front costs and minimal paperwork, personal loans can be a quick way to access cash.
 Personal loans can also be a better alternative to a HELOC if you bought your home recently and don’t have much equity in it yet.
 Instead of tapping the little equity you have, you can continue to let it grow and instead opt for a personal loan.

 Another option to a HELOC is a cash-out refinance.
 A cash-out refinance lets you take out a larger mortgage when you refinance so you can access the cash difference.